OutSystems/docs-product/src/troubleshooting/application-lifecycle/api-unable-to-download-code.md

 # Unable to download the source code of an application

-This articles explains how you can troubleshoot, if you are getting an error [downloading the source code package of an application](../../ref/apis/lifetime-deployment/examples/api-request-code.md).
+This article explains how you can troubleshoot if you are getting an error [downloading the source code package of an application](../../ref/apis/lifetime-deployment/examples/api-request-code.md).

 ## Step 1: Check if the user has Open and Debug over the application